Checking theses for plagiarism

 To ensure that no plagiarism occurs in doctoral and licentiate theses, Karolinska Institutet (KI) runs systematic plagiarism checks of all theses (in Swedish; ramberättelser).
 Once a thesis has been electronically “nailed” in KI’s e-publication system, it is checked using the iThenticate plagiarism detection tool.
 The iThenticate report is then sent to the Examination Board as a supporting document in its review of the thesis.

-Plagiarism check by the Examination Board
+Plagiarism check of the thesis

 The coordinator of the Examination Board will be sent an email containing the iThenticate report.
 Examination Board members who need help interpreting the report are welcome to contact Ingeborg van der Ploeg at email@example.com.